 There was recently a girl of loose moral, | Who wanted to go sailing, who wanted to go sailing, | There was recently a girl of loose moral | Who wanted to go sailing as ordinary seaman.

 Most women impersonating men had had a troublesome youth and often lost one or both of their parents.
 Unbearable situations with step-mothers and domestic conflicts or violence being part part of their youth, are frequently encountered in the archives.
-It forced them to leave their family and hometown and seek a better future elsewhere.
+It forced them to leave their family and hometown to seek a better future elsewhere.
 A third of the women pretending to be men identified in the Republic were migrants, mostly from the cities Emden and Hamburg, and from Westphalia.

 Pretending to be a man, demanded more than wearing men’s cloths and cutting their hair short, i.e. just below the ears.
 These women also had to behave like men, and when being a sailor that meant showing rough behaviour, singing, cursing, visiting brothels and drinking a lot.
 Yes, they even had liaisons with women to mask their true gender.
 Also, these women had to be able to perform heavy work not inferior to men.